MatthiasMuth/perlweeklychallenge-club/challenge-223/matthias-muth/README.md

 > You are given a positive integer, $n.<br/>
 > Write a script to find the total count of primes less than or equal to the given integer.<br/>

-This looks very straightforward: gett an array of prime numbers and returning its length.<br/>
+This looks very straightforward: get an array of prime numbers and return its length.<br/>
-The only question is how to get the prime numbers that are prime between 2 and *n*.
+The only question is how to get the prime numbers between 2 and *n*.

 If the number *n* is not too high, the '[Sieve of Eratosthenes](https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes)' is a fairly simple and easy to implement algorithm to find prime numbers up to a limit *n*.<br/>
-Its advantage is that it does not need any divisions, and it has a runtime complexity of *O*( *n* log log *n* ), which I guess makes it faster than using a prime factorization for each number to check whether it is prime or not.
+Its advantage is that it does not need any divisions, and it has a runtime complexity of *O*( *n* log log *n* ), which I guess makes it faster than using a prime factorization for each candidate number.

 Only if `n` gets larger it can run into memory issues.
-But we are talking about *very* large numbers here, since we are only limited by the RAM available for running our program, and the RAM usage rises linearly with *n* (one integer for each added number checked).
+But we are talking about *very* large numbers here, since we are only limited by the RAM available for running our program, and the RAM usage rises linearly with *n* (one integer for each added number checked).<br/>
+So let's not worry too much about it.

 The other big advantage for us is that it computes and returns the whole set of prime numbers up to *n*.